 The TimeMap of Ancient China can be used as a great whiteboard resource with the whole class, to give students a clear, highly visual overview of Ancient Chinese history.
 It can also be used by individual students and small groups undertaking enquiry work.
 Teachers notes and student-based questions enable you and your students to get the most out of this software and the topic it covers.

-For those schools who purchase their materials from approved suppliers, this TimeMap title is available from the Social Studies Schools Service.
+For those teachers who are required to purchase their materials from approved suppliers, this TimeMap title is available from the Social Studies Schools Service.